maquinl/Microsoft-Copilot-Experience-pubsec/Instructions/Labs/Task_2_Draft_a_Program_Proposal.md

 1. Enter the following prompt into the prompt field:

     ```text
-    Based on the research in [Link to TEALS Program Research.docx], draft a comprehensive program proposal for this new initiative.
+    Based on the research in [Link to Copilot Research.docx], draft a comprehensive program proposal for this new initiative.
 The proposal should include an executive summary of the program’s objectives, a detailed breakdown of target audiences, expected outcomes, key strategies for success, and potential challenges with recommended responses.
 Ensure the proposal is well-structured and clearly formatted to support decision-making and stakeholder alignment.
     ```
     > [!NOTE]
     > The example prompts are just that, an example.
 Use them as a guide to build your own prompts